s33r/markdown-generator/README.md

 ```

 ## Markdown Format
-markdown generator uses gfm formatted markdown.
+markdown generator uses [GitHub Flavored Markdown](https://github.github.com/gfm/) and is parsed with [marked](https://github.com/markedjs/marked).

 A cheatsheet is available: [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet]

-There is one non-stnadard extension to markdown.
+There is one non-standard extension to markdown.
 Markdown Generator has the ability to inclde code files inline.

 To do so:

 ```markdown
 ```javascript?./inline-example.js